multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m3/README.md

 TODO: Add sample output

 # Scripts
-We provide scripts for producing the benchmarks of cycles.
+We also provide scripts for producing the benchmarks of cycles.

 ## Scripts for the schemes
 ```